-- The prolonged civil war-with or without Gaddafi-is the least desirable, but unfortunately not the least likely scenario.
+First, the prolonged civil war – with or without Gaddafi – is the least desirable, but unfortunately not the least likely scenario.
 It would be a tragic irony of some magnitude if what started as a mission to protect civilians were to cause the long-term suffering that civilians tend to have to endure in civil wars.

 None of these scenarios are without material and non-material costs, none will return the country quickly to any sense of stability, let alone normality.
 Yet, it would be equally foolish to pretend that a political solution, however unpalatable it might be in some of its dimensions, is not more desirable than to play for a military victory that may well be impossible to achieve.
 It should not take the ten years that it has taken in Afghanistan to realise this.
 Nor should it take that long to realise that military operations of that kind are unlikely to provide either a quick-fix solution or one that is sustainable in the long term.